iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 # Before we start

-If you want to follow along with this guide, it's probably worth taking a look at the [Getting started section of the CML docs](https://cml.dev/doc/start/bitbucket).
-The docs cover the following prerequisite steps you'll need to take if you want to follow along with this
+You can clone the repository for this guide [here]().

-blogpost:
+If you want to follow along, it's probably worth taking a look at the [Getting started section of the CML docs](https://cml.dev/doc/start/bitbucket) first.
+The docs cover the following prerequisite steps you'll need to take if you want to follow along with this blogpost:

 1. [Generate a `REPO_TOKEN` and set it as a repository variable](https://cml.dev/doc/self-hosted-runners?tab=Bitbucket#personal-access-token).